swxben/danny-boy/README.md

     UPDATE MyThings SET MyName = 'Ben' WHERE MyId = 4

 Multiple fields can be decorated with the `DataAccess.Identifier` attribute for compound keys.
+Specifying the identifier columns using the first overload above will override the decorated fields.

 ### Select